samithcsachi/wine-quality-predictor/README.md

 The dataset was downloaded from the UCI Machine Learning Repository.

 The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
 The reference [Cortez et al., 2009].
-Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).
+Due to privacy and logistical issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g., there is no data about grape types, wine brand, wine selling price, etc.).

 Attribute Information: